gemini3d/gemini3d/docs/Readme_mpi.md

 # MPI for Gemini

-In general Gemini uses the MPI-3 standard, which is widely supported by currently maintained MPI libraries.
+Gemini3D uses MPI standard, which is widely supported by currently maintained MPI libraries.
 Here's how to get MPI for common computing platforms.

 ## MacOS Homebrew